Target-aware Image Editing via Cycle-consistent Constraints: Experiments

-\paragraph{Implementation Details.}We used SD-3-medium~\cite{esser2024scaling} from HuggingFace as the pretrained text-to-image flow model.
-The overall timestep number is set to $50$ and the corruption step $t=33$ (\cf, Eq.~(\ref{eq:8})).
-During the optimization, the source guidance scale and target guidance scale were set to $3.5$ and $5.5$, respectively.
-We used the Adam optimizer~\cite{kingma2014adam} with $1e-1$ learning rate for 100 steps of noise optimization.
-The loss weight $\lambda$ was set to $0.2$.
-In the inference stage, the target guidance scale was $5.5$.
-More details are in the Appendix and the codes. \paragraph{Benchmark.}We evaluated our method on two benchmarks.
-1) PIE-Bench~\cite{ju2023direct}: a text-based image editing benchmark.
-It contains 700 (source image, source prompt, target prompt) tuples, which cover nine editing types (\eg, ``add object'' and ``change style'').
-Each image is $512^2$ resolution.
-Besides, there is usually only a single editing target in each prompt.
-2) DIV2K~\cite{agustsson2017ntire} subset: containing over 70 real images with around 280 (source image, source prompt, target prompt) tuples.
-Each image is $1024^2$ resolution.
-Meanwhile, this dataset has longer target prompts that may contain multiple editing targets, which is more challenging.
-For the evaluation metrics, we reported the \textit{CLIP Score}~\cite{hessel2021clipscore} (for semantic alignment evaluation) and \textit{Structure Distance}~\cite{tumanyan2022splicing} (for source consistency evaluation).
-More details about benchmarks are in the Appendix. \paragraph{Baselines.}We compared our method with five state-of-the-art flow-based editing methods that were implemented with SD-3-medium: 1) \textit{ODE inversion} (\textit{ODE-Inv}), which gets the inversion by using the Euler Solver and denoises with the target prompt.
-2) \textit{SDEdit}~\citep{meng2021sdedit}, which adds random noise and then denoises with the target prompt.
-3) \textit{iRFDS}~\citep{yang2024text}, which is a SDS-based editing method.
-4) \textit{FlowEdit}~\citep{kulikov2024flowedit} and 5) \textit{FlowAlign}~\citep{kim2025flowalign} are two inversion-free editing methods.
+\textbf{Baselines}.
+We compared our method with five state-of-the-art flow-based editing methods that were implemented with SD-3-medium: 1) \textit{ODE inversion} (\textit{ODE-Inv}), which gets the inversion by using the Euler Solver and denoises with the target prompt.
+2) \textit{SDEdit}~\cite{meng2021sdedit}, which adds random noise and then denoises with the target prompt.
+3) \textit{iRFDS}~\cite{yang2024text}, which is a SDS-based editing method.
+4) \textit{FlowEdit}~\cite{kulikov2024flowedit} and 5) \textit{FlowAlign}~\cite{kim2025flowalign} are two inversion-free editing methods.
 The results and hyperparameters for the reimplementation of these methods follow previous works.
 Moreover, since the target-aware editing manner is not limited to Flow-based models, our method can also be compatible with other diffusion backbones like DDPM-based models.
 Thus, we also compared our method with Prompt-to-Prompt~\cite{hertz2022prompt} (\textit{P2P}) and pix2pix-zero~\cite{parmar2023zero} (\textit{P2P Zero}) based on SD-1.5~\cite{rombach2022high}.
-More details are in the Appendix. \paragraph{Qualitative Evaluation.}We gave qualitative comparisons in Figure~\ref{fig:5}.
-We have three observations: 1) Our method produced high-quality editing results (high source consistency and semantic alignment) on cases from various editing types.
-This indicates that our method is generally effective for extensive editing requirements.
-2) As a highlight, our method can significantly maintain the editing-irrelevant parts.
-This advantage exactly verifies that the target-aware corruption can smartly hold the editing-irrelevant source content while making the editing-relevant contents editable.
-3) Across two different datasets (different resolution and prompt complexity), FlowCycle demonstrates consistent superiority, indicating our robust effectiveness.
-We provide more qualitative results in the Appendix.
+We also compared with the editing model Qwen-Image-Edit-2509 (\textit{Qwen-Image})~\cite{wu2025qwen}.
+More details are in the Appendix.